ambaker1/Tin/README.md

 ## How to install and use Tin:

-First install: Download the latest release, extract the files, and run "pkgIndex.tcl", and install git.
+First install: Download the latest release, extract the files, and run "pkgInstall.tcl" in a Tcl interpreter, and [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 Once tin and git are installed, upgrading tin is easy!
 ```tcl